 Fellowships and Financial Assistance

-Fellowships come with tuition and room and board in School housing, or recipients may choose to receive a housing stipend to be used toward their off-campus living expenses.
+Fellowship awards include tuition, room, and board in School housing, or the option to receive a housing stipend to be used toward off-campus living expenses.
 Most fellows are responsible for the health service, facility, and refundable security deposit fees, as well as their own travel.
 Fellowship awards are based strictly on merit.

 - Aspen Conducting Academy